 A sharp cry tore from his lips as my blade sliced across his side.
 He collapsed, gripping the wound, crimson seeping between his fingers.

 His head snapped up, his fear now masked by desperate rage.
-“You—You dare attack me?”
+“You-You dare attack me?”
 He gritted his teeth, forcing himself up.
-“I am the Duke!
+“I am the Grand Duke!
 The ruler of this land!
-If you kill me, you will be a traitor, a murderer—”
+If you kill me, you will be a traitor, a murderer-”

 I did not speak, only took a step forward.
 He immediately took a step back.

 A smile came on my face, this man.
 This was the Charles I knew.
-A man who only knows how to bark.
+A man who only knew how to bark.
 The man who could not pick up a sword and fight me.

 Blood dripped from my sword and soaked the marble floor, the scent of iron thick in the air.
 Charles trembled before me, his once-arrogant smirk now long gone, replaced by desperation.

 "Pathetic," my voice was cold.
-"To think a coward like you dreamed of becoming the grand duke.
+"To think a coward like you dreamed of becoming the Grand Duke.
 How amusing."

 I took a slow step forward, my voice cutting deeper than my blade.

-“I ignored everything you did because I did not care but it seemed you thought I couldn’t do anything.”
+“I ignored everything you did because I did not care, but it seemed you thought I couldn’t do anything.”

 His jaw clenched, but he said nothing.
 He was too stunned, too cornered.

-"Let me tell you the truth before you die Charkes.
-Every one of your mistresses sought permission from me first before they warmed your bed because they feared offending me—the daughter of the Grand Duke.
+His face darkened.
+His biggest insecurity again wounded his ego.
+“You are no-”“That day when you lost to me in the duel, rather than crying to your aunt, had you acknowledged me, you would have known just how easy it is for me to kill you.”I spoke as I raised the top of my sword to his throat, warning him to keep his mouth shut.“Every one of your mistresses sought permission from me first before they warmed your bed because they feared offending me, the daughter of the Grand Duke.
 And I allowed them so you would keep your paws off me."

 "I never expected you to be a good husband.
 I just expected you to be loyal to the Grand Duke.
 To this Duchy.
-But no. You chose the path of arrogance and greed.
-You chose to be my enemy when I could have been your greatest ally."
+But you chose the path of arrogance and greed.
+You chose to be my enemy when I could have been your greatest ally."His lips curled into a snarl, trying to regain his composure.
+"You think I need help from a wo-"

 "I pity you."
 I cut him off, her voice dripping with contempt.
 "You’ve always been a pawn in someone else’s game.
 A disposable piece.
 Did you really believe you would hold the title of Duke for long?
 You were nothing more than a stepping stone."

-Seeing his expression anyone could tell he never doubted his allies, but he deserved it.
+Charles's eyes widened slightly.
+Doubt flickered across his face.
+Seeing his expression, anyone could tell he never doubted his allies, but he deserved it.

 His face twisted with rage.
 With a roar, he lunged at me with a knife lying on the bed beside him, his last attempt at salvaging control.